 We’ve been warned of the dangers of smoking and told about the deadly links between smoking and cancer.
 But have you considered how your daily durry could be negatively impacting your fertility?

-And the risk for fertility problems increases with the number of cigarettes that are smoked daily.
+That's huge.
+And the risk for fertility issues increases with the number of cigarettes that are smoked daily.

 Unfortunately, it doesn’t just affect the women who smoke by choice.

-While to a lesser extent, if you’re regularly exposed to secondhand smoke, this can still impact your fertility.
+While to a lesser extent, if you’re regularly exposed to secondhand smoke, this can still lead to decreased fertility.

 How smoking affects your egg stash